anveshmuppeda/aws/cloudpractitioner/examnotes/README.md

 - **EC2 Instance Role**: link to IAM roles
 - **Purchasing Options**:  On-Demand, Spot, Reserved (Standard + Convertible + Scheduled), Dedicated Host, Dedicated Instance.

+### IAM Security Tools
+- IAM Credentials Report (account-level)
+  a report that lists all your account's users and the status of their various credentials.
+- IAM Access Advisor (user-level)
+  Access advisor shows the service permissions granted to a user and when those services were last accessed.
+  You can use this information to revise your policies

 ### EC2 Instances Purchasing Options
 - On-Demand Instances – short workload, predictable pricing, pay by second
 - Reserved (1 & 3 years)